tkirschenheiter/example/README.md

 To use program simply convert any CSV into a TSV.

 Installation/Set-Up:
-Open both all the java files within a project.
+Open all the java files within a project.
+File with main is musicPlaylistMain.
 Use relative path of files from src folder if you add more.
-Description on how inside program.
+Description on how mehtods and files work inside program.
 Run program.

 Output: